Learning to Singulate Objects in Packed Environments using a Dexterous Hand: Experiments

 \subsection{Simulation Setup}

 We implement our singulation task in Isaac Gym~\cite{makoviychuk2021isaac} by simulating a rigid container with rigid blocks (see Figure~\ref{fig:sim_vs_real}).
 We initialize the hand so that it starts above the target block.
 At the start of each episode, we sample the target block out of the set of blocks.
-We set the hand's control frequency to \SI{20}{\hertz}.
+We set the simulation frequency at \SI{60}{\hertz} and the control frequency at \SI{20}{\hertz}.
 As discussed in Section~\ref{ssec:multi_phase_RL}, we use a multi-phase learning procedure in simulation.
 Each episode (\ie trial) in simulation lasts 120 time steps.
 In simulation, we use the first 45 time steps for the phase 1 reward, the next 25 time steps for the phase 2 reward, and finally, the remaining time steps for the phase 3 reward.